 Parts of the Gates of the Arctic are very remote.
 Avail an insurance plan that has provisions for coverage of airlift costs for emergency medical evacuation to the nearest medical facility that can appropriately treat the injury or illness.

 Make sure that your plan is extendable.
-Travelling within the Gates of the Arctic is very tricky since there are frequent snowmelts, rain, and landslides.
+Traveling within the Gates of the Arctic is very tricky since there are frequent snowmelts, rain, and landslides.
 You might get held up for a few extra days and your visitors medical insurance plan will not be useful if it expires before you return home.

 Visitors medical insurance plans may seem expensive.
 However, that is only because they cover healthcare charges, which cost a fortune.
 Be careful and buy a visitors medical insurance plan so that you can avoid spending much of your money at a private medical facility.